EEN421/EEN421.github.io/_posts/2024-02-05-Sentinel-Integrated-RPi-Soil-Sensor-2.0.md

 # In this Post We Will:
 - &#128073; Review Security Updates
 - &#128073; Review Hardware Changes and Pre-Requisites
-- &#128073; Perform a "Headless" Raspberry Pi Setup (Latest "Bookworm" OS)
+- &#128073; Perform the New "Headless" Raspberry Pi Setup (Latest "Bookworm" OS)
 - &#128073; Configure an I2C Capacitive STEMMA Soil Sensor
 - &#128073; Configure an OLED Display to Output Sensor Readings in Real Time
 - &#128073; Test and Confirm Hardware
 - &#128073; Create an IoT Hub in Azure
 - &#128073; Onboard Raspberry Pi to IoT Hub
-- &#128073; Automate/Configure Start on Boot
 - &#128073; Accomplish something AWESOME today x2! &#128526;

 <br/><br/>